WasmEdge/WasmEdge/examples/plugin/wasmedge-zlib/README.md

 Then we get `build/main.wasm`.

-We can run this example with `wasmedge` like
+We can run this example with `wasmedge` with the following command

 ```sh
 ../../../build/tools/wasmedge/wasmedge build/main.wasm